 Some of our students have found themselves no longer attending traditional high school due to a variety of reasons.
 With our great relationships and connections to local adult education services, we are able to help these students assess which path may best suit their needs.
 This includes completing a high school diploma or the HiSet (replacement to the GED).
 This allows the student to gain the necessary schooling to find better employment, potential to attend college, or seek entrance into a military branch.

-Each student meets with the adult ed providers and receives an individualized approach with guidance to choose their path.
+Each student meets with the adult education providers and receives an individualized approach with guidance to choose their path.

-In both cases, HiSet or Diploma, students receive support and tutoring to complete studying, practice exams, and assignment completion.
+In both cases, HiSet or Diploma, students receive support and tutoring to complete studying, practice exams, and assignments.